ravendb/docs/version_2/docs/server/administration/configuration.markdown

 {NOTE **Raven/ActiveBundles** can be changed after database has been created, but any changes may cause unexpected stability issues and are HIGHLY unrecommended.
 Please activate bundles only when creating new database. /}

 {NOTE **Raven/Encryption** settings can only be provided when database is being created.
 Changing them later will cause DB malfunction.
 More about `Encryption` bundle can be found [here](../bundles/encryption). /}

+{NOTE **Raven/Authorization/Windows/RequiredGroups** and **Raven/Authorization/Windows/RequiredUsers** has been removed.
+You should create a document with the ID **Raven/Authorization/WindowsSettings** in order to configure [windows authentication](http://ravendb.net/docs/2.0/server/authentication#windows-authentication). /}